karmacoma/lisk-rake/README.md

 rake uninstall_nodes  # Uninstall crypti nodes
 ```

-### Compatibility
+### Bugs

-I have tested these tasks on Digital Ocean and GetClouder using Ubuntu 14.04 droplets / containers.
+I have tested these tasks on both Digital Ocean and GetClouder using Ubuntu 14.04 droplets / containers.
-Please let me know if you encounter any issues.
+Please let me know if you encounter any issues: karmacrypto@gmail.com.

 ### TODO List